nicholas-leonard/dp/doc/data.md

 <a name="dp.DataTensor"/>
 ## DataTensor ##
-Encapsulates a torch.Tensor.
-Provides access to it using different viewing methods.
+Encapsulates a torch.Tensor and provides access to it using different viewing methods.
 A view may reshape the tensor inplace and render it contiguous.
-Views can be used to convert data into new axes formats using torch.Tensor:resize, :transpose, :contiguous.
+Views can be used to convert data into new axes formats using torch.Tensor:resize(), :transpose() and :contiguous().
 The conversions may be done in-place (default), or may be simply
 returned using the conversion methods (feature, class, image, etc.).
 A DataTensor may also holds metadata.